-Q: Can I be placed in a cluster with my friends?
+Q: Can I be placed in a cluster with my friends or significant other?

-A: We would love to put you in a cluster with your friend.
-There is a section in the registration form to request this; both of you must fill this out in order for me to consider the request and we will do our best to fulfill it.
+A: We would love to put you in a cluster with your friend!
+There is a section in the registration form to request this.
+Please make sure that both of you fill this out in order for the request to be considered.
+We will do our best to fulfill all requests.

 Q: Oops!
 It’s a day after the deadline and I forgot to sign up!
 Can I still be in a cluster?

-A: The deadline ensures we will have enough time to organize the groups before the Kick-off Dinner.
-After the Kick-off Dinner, if we have space in a group we will try our best to place you.
+A: The deadline ensures we will have enough time to organize the groups before the program begin.
+If there is still space in a group, we will try our best to place you.
 Email email@example.com to inquire about rolling registration.